ChainSwordCS/phineas-and-ferb-new-inventions-english-translation/README.md

 ### Building from Source

+Run **CsvToXml.py** with **P&F NI Translation Spreadsheet - Sheet1.csv** in the same folder.
+It will output **texts.xml** which can be installed via the install instructions above.

 **CsvToXml.py** takes a csv with translation information and constructs an XML file which can be used for the patch.
 Currently, it is hardcoded to take a csv with the name "P&F NI Translation Spreadsheet - Sheet1.csv" with string IDs in the first column and English translation in the 8th column, from the second row down.
 These parameters may be relaxed in the future, but are also easy to change by editing the file.
-The output is texts.xml

 ### Uninstall

 The English language patch is currently built to replace the Russian language.
-For uninstalling the current beta...
+For uninstalling the current version:

 * Download the Russian *texts.xml*